zwave-js/zwave-js-ui/README.md

 (**THE PORT FOR DEVELOPING IS 8092**)

 In the second terminal run `npm run dev:server` to start the backend server with inspect and auto restart features (if you don't have nodemon installed: `npm install -g nodemon`)

+To package the application run `npm run pkg` command and follow the steps

 ## Usage :wrench: